 Table of Contents:

-- How to Start Learning Portuguese
+How To Start Learning Portuguese

 The next key tip is to start today.
 It is too easy to say that you will start to learn Portuguese at some unclear time in the future.
 Commit now and set yourself attainable goals to stay motivated.